 Mielie Pap

-Mealie pap is a traditional porridge made from mielie-meal (ground maize) and is usually served with a tomato and onion relish or gravy or with a stew to soak up the gravy.
+Mealie pap is a traditional maize porridge (similar to American grits) made from mielie–meal (ground maize meal) and is usually served with a tomato and onion relish (called chakalaka) or gravy or with a stew to soak up the gravy.
 It is the staple meal of most South Africans.

 Malva pudding is another sweet treat from South Africa.
+Malva pudding’s ingredients include apricot jam.
 Once the sponge is baked a buttery sauce is poured over it to make it soft and sticky.

 The cake is then served hot with custard or cream to produce a moist, sticky, delicious dessert!

 Milk tart is probably South Africa’s most iconic dessert.
-It is a delicious milk-based custard (with a hint of cinnamon) set in a short-crust pastry.
+It is a delicious milk-based custard (with a hint of cinnamon) set in a sweet pastry crust.
+Powdered cinnamon is usually sprinkled on the top.

 There is some debate about whether it should be baked or set in the fridge but either way it is delicious.